Wrightsville Reservoir

-Wrightsville Reservoir is a reservoir located in Washington County, Vermont.
+Wrightsville Reservoir is a reservoir located in Washington County, Vermont, United States, as a result of the construction of the Wrightsville Dam built from 1933 to 1935 after the Great Flood of 1927.
 It is located at the intersection of the municipal borders of three towns, Montpelier, Middlesex, and East Montpelier.
 It is a popular recreational spot in the summer, for swimming, boating, and fishing in the Montpelier area.

-While it most of the area of the lake is owned by the town of Middlesex, it is closer to Montpelier and is usually accessed from Vermont Route 12.
-It has a popular swimming beach with a disk golf course and a boat launch, both near Route 12.
+During the July 2023 Northeastern United States floods, floodwaters reached the second highest recorded Winooski River level and threatened to spill the dam, but receded on the third day.